EtienneCmb/visbrain/docs/sleep.rst

 -------------

 Please reference Sleep using its dedicated article in `Frontiers in Neuroinformatics <http://journal.frontiersin.org/article/10.3389/fninf.2017.00060/full>`_.
-Please let us know if you used or plan to use Sleep in any upcoming publications !
+Please let us know if you used or plan to use Sleep in any upcoming publications!

 Bibtex entry :